 American arrested in Russia as spy was there for a wedding

-Whelan, 48, who is head of global security for a Michigan-based auto parts supplier, was arrested on Friday.
-In announcing the arrest three days later, the Russian Federal Security Service said he was caught "during an espionage operation," but gave no details.
+Whelan, 48, who is head of global security for a Michigan-based auto-parts supplier, was arrested Friday.
+In announcing the arrest three days later, the Russian Federal Security Service said he was caught “during an espionage operation,” but gave no details.

 The Russian spying charges carry a prison sentence of up to 20 years.